slaclab/centos7-diskless-builder/docker/README.md

 ## Description

-This directory contains the Dockerfile used to generate a CentOS 7 docker image, which we will used as a *host* to build out root image.
+This directory contains the Dockerfile used to generate a CentOS 7 docker image, which we will use as a *host* to build out root image.

 ## Build the Docker image